Contact us:

 Episode 57: Forget the Kidneys, Just Send the Cash

-Yet another wet & windy afternoon so it’s perfect weather to put Rob’s bribe together so he’ll let us on the podcast.
-Meanwhile, we have news to report: Singapore Airlines adding more A380 capacity on the Kangaroo Route.
-British Airways … Continue reading
+Yet another wet & windy afternoon so it’s perfect weather to put Rob’s bribe together so he’ll let us on the Airplane Geeks podcast.
+Meanwhile, we have news to report: Singapore Airlines adding more A380 capacity on the Kangaroo Route. … Continue reading

 Posted in Australia Desk

-Tagged A380, Australia, bribe, British Airways, capacity, cash, Delta Airlines, Kangaroo Route, kidney, reduction, Rob Mark, Singapore Airlines, suitcase, Tiger Airways, V Australia
+Tagged A380, Australia, bribe, British Airways, capacity, cash, Delta, Kangaroo Route, kidney, reduction, Rob Mark, Singapore Airlines, suitcase, Tiger Airways, V Australia

 Comments Off on Episode 57: Forget the Kidneys, Just Send the Cash